cccbr/online-documents/content/_index.md

  - The workflow in moving from a first draft to the final document.
  - The maintenance of published documents.

-This experience currently rests in a limited number of individuals and this document is intended as a Manual for the production of online documents, intended to share the experience more widely.
-We expect regular updates to this document, as experience widens and possible additinal features are included.
+This experience currently rests in a limited number of individuals and this document is a manual for the production of online documents, intended to share the experience more widely.
+We expect regular updates to this document, as experience widens and additional features are included.

 ## Latest Updates